Golden State Workers Compensation Frequently Asked Questions

 Q. How do I know if workers’ compensation will cover me?

-A. The skilled work comp attorneys at Oakland Workers’ Compensation Attorney Group know it can be difficult to determine whether or not you are covered by work comp.
+A. The skilled workers comp attorney at Oakland Workers’ Compensation Attorney Group know it can be difficult to determine whether or not you are covered by work comp.
 Typically, two main factors determine your eligibility for work comp: whether or not you were employed at the time of the accident and whether or not your injury occurred “within the scope of employment.”
 Please keep in mind, these two factors do not guarantee coverage.
 If you were intoxicated or intentionally harmed yourself while at work, you may not be eligible to receive workers’ compensation benefits.
 Contact a knowledgeable work comp lawyer at Oakland Workers’ Compensation Attorney Group to find out if you are eligible to pursue work comp benefits.

 Q. I was injured while on the road for work.
 Can I collect work comp benefits if I wasn’t at the office when injured?

 A. If you were injured while on the road for work, you may be able to get benefits for an injury.
 Your ability to collect benefits will be determined by a number of factors, such as if the injury is related and occurs “within the scope of employment.”
 For example: if you must travel for work and you were injured at the hotel you were staying at for business purposes, you will likely be covered under work comp.

 If you were injured while attending a work-sponsored event like a company picnic, you may also be covered under work comp.
 If you are uncertain if your injury occurred within the scope of employment, please do not hesitate to talk to a dedicated imr lawyers in Oakland or stress injury attorneys Oakland at Oakland Workers’ Compensation Attorney Group.
 They can quickly determine your eligibility and get you on the right legal path.